The Public Reading of Scripture

 Made to Be Read

-The priests read from the law in Ezra’s day.
+In Ezra's time, the priests read from the law.
 Jesus read from Isaiah in the Nazareth synagogue.
 The Hebrew Scriptures were regularly read in synagogue worship.
 Christians imported this practice into the church.

 The New Testament itself repeatedly commends this practice: